The six voice labels

 How the rule works

 The classification uses two pieces of metadata from the Cullen Project database: the letter's direction (outgoing or incoming) and the author's case role — the relationship between the letter's author and the patient discussed in the letter.
-Every outgoing letter is classified as cullen regardless of case role, since Cullen authored all outgoing correspondence.
+Every outgoing letter is classified as cullen regardless of case role, since Cullen 'authored' all outgoing correspondence (even if it's not always his handwriting).

 For incoming letters, the author's case role determines the voice.
 A letter from someone identified as the patient's physician is classified as attending_physician; a letter from the patient themselves as patient; a letter from a relative or friend of the patient as family; and a letter from a physician with no patient relationship as peer_physician.